Research on elderly rats suggests possible avenue for prevention of osteoporosis

-Faleh Tamimi, a professor in McGill’s School of Dentistry, is the leader of a research team that has just discovered that melatonin supplements make bones stronger in elderly rats and therefore, potentially, in elderly humans too.
+Faleh Tamimi, is the leader of a research team that has just discovered that melatonin supplements make bones stronger in elderly rats and therefore, potentially, in elderly humans too.
 “Old rats are tedious to work with because they get sick a lot and that means they also cost a lot more.
 But if you’re interested in diseases like osteoporosis, they’re an essential part of the process.”

 The process of bone breakdown and buildup is affected by our circadian rhythms.
 The cells which break down our bones (known as osteoclasts) are more active at night, while those responsible for bone formation (osteoblasts) are more active during daylight hours.
 “As we age, we sleep less well, which means that the osteoclasts are more active,” says Tamimi.
 “This tends to speed up the process of bone breakdown.”

 It is already well established that melatonin plays a role in regulating our body clocks and can potentially help us sleep better.
 So the researchers suspected that a melatonin supplement would help regulate the circadian rhythms of the elderly rats, thus reducing the activity of the osteoclasts and slowing down the process of bone breakdown.
 And that is exactly what they found.

 22-month-old rats are the equivalent of 60-year-old humans